Controlling Fake News by Tagging: A Branching Process Analysis: Limit proportions of Branching process

 \section{Limit proportions of Branching process}

-We consider a CTMTBP with a special structure as in \eqref{eq:warning} and \eqref{Eqn_Gen_matrix}.
-The generator matrix $A(Z)$ depends on the population sizes only via the relative fraction $\beta$.
-We provide the (time) limit of the proportion of the two population types ($\beta(t)$), using \textit{stochastic approximation (SA) techniques} (e.g. \cite{kushner2003stochastic}).
+Transient analysis (study of growth patterns, limit proportions etc.) is an important aspect for BPs, under super-critical regime \cite{klebaner1989geometric}.
+It is a common practice to scale the process appropriately that enables convergence to a finite limit, to understand the otherwise transient, exploding process.
+We consider a very different type of scaling ($\Theta_n$ defined below) and adopt a new approach using \textit{stochastic approximation (SA) techniques} (e.g. \cite{kushner2003stochastic}) to derive (time) limit of the proportion $\beta(t)$ of the two population types for CTMTBP with special structure as in \eqref{eq:warning} and \eqref{Eqn_Gen_matrix}.
+Here, the generator matrix $A(Z)$ depends on the population sizes only via $\beta$.

 To this end, we analyse our process at transition epochs, let $\tau_n$ denote the epoch at which the $n^{th}$ individual wakes up.
 Define $X_n:=X(\tau_n^+)$ and $Y_n := Y(\tau_n^+)$.
 Then, at $\tau_{n}$, if $x$-type individual wakes up (see \eqref{eqn_transition}), we obtain

 where $\xi_{n} \stackrel{d}{=} Bin(\mathcal{F}, \eta_u)$, $T_{F, n}^x$ is defined similarly.
 We have similar transitions for $y$-wake up.
 The total population, $S_n : = X_n + Y_n$, progresses (irrespective of the type waking up) as: